|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 [(energy uncertainty) X (time uncertainty)] ~ (h / 4 Pi)

 h = 6.62606957 X 10-34 m^2 kg / s

 Quantum mechanical uncertainty also introduces uncertainty into projections regarding both the past and the future.

-However, quantum mechanical solutions do reliably model the behaviour of statistically large groups of particles on the basis of statistical fractional occupancy of available energy states at each energy level.
+However, quantum mechanical solutions do reliably model the behaviour of statistically large groups of particles on the basis of statistical fractional occupancy of available energy states (possible real solutions) at each energy level.

 When viewed quantum mechanically atomic charged particles exhibit stationary periodic wave like qualities.
 There is no intention to pursue quantum mechanics on this web site other than to show the origin of the Planck constant and mention that the cause of quantum mechanical behaviour is multiple real solutions (energy states) to the governing physical equations.
 The existence of multiple real solutions allows life forms a limited degree of free will in decisions regarding their immediate future.
 Hence to a limited degree mankind has control over his own future.

 An important quantum mechanical issue in modern electronics is that some materials, such as pure silicon, exhibit a free electron energy band gap.
 In pure silicon with suitable doping there are both low energy free hole states and higher energy free electron states that are separated by an energy band gap containing no available energy states.
 This band gap enables the formation of transistors and hence bistable electronic circuits known as flip-flops.
 Bistable electronic circuits form the basis of modern computers.
 This band gap also enables formation of solar cells.